Meanwhile-omkar/Income_model/README.md

-This file contains the computee task 3 solution which was creating a machine learning model from a unprocessed data set
+This file contains the computee tasks solutions which was creating a machine learning model from a unprocessed data set